 These cookies taste like Christmas.
-They aren’t sweet and they aren’t decorated to resemble snowmen or reindeer, but if you were to package a Christmas tree in cookie form, this is what you’d get.
+They aren’t sweet and they aren’t decorated to resemble snowmen or reindeer, but if you were to package a Christmas tree in cookie form, Olive Oil Cookies with Rosemary and Red Wine is what you’d get.
 The smell of rosemary reminds me of fresh holiday evergreens, especially since I’ve been known to throw a few ornaments on a rosemary bush and claim that my decorating is complete.

 The best part about these cookies?
 The kids won’t fight you for them.
 They are definitely cookies for adults.
 Savory and lightened up by using Bertolli® Extra Light Tasting Olive Oil instead of butter, they are the perfect bite to have while you are wrapping presents.
 Leave some out for Santa too; he’ll appreciate sneaking in a hint of red wine during his long journey.

 Make it Vegan: Replace the eggs with Ener-g Foods egg replacer or flax/chia gel.
 To make enough gel to replace 2 eggs, mix 2 tablespoons flax meal or chia seeds with 6 tablespoons hot water and let stand, stirring occasionally, until thickened (about 5 minutes).
 Do not strain before using.

 Disclosure: This post was sponsored by Bertolli®.
 All opinions are my own.

 - 2½ cups all-purpose flour or gluten-free baking flour blend

 - ½ teaspoons baking powder